-With the insights you gain from the market research you can realign your brand with the most effective messaging to communicate to your current customers and future customers.
+With the insights you gain from the market research, you can realign your brand with the most effective messaging to communicate to your current and future customers.

 2. Identify opportunities in your marketplace

 Research can make it obvious what your market wants or needs.
 You may then decide to realign your approach to what you offer to suit your audience.
 Research can show that a new product you have planned may not be what your market wants or needs.
 You can then make modifications to what you are going to offer to suit your audience.

 3. Minimise risks

-Investing what is often only a small proportion of your branding spend on research means you may find all the information you need to decide whether to take specific action or not.
+Investing what is often only a tiny proportion of your branding spend on research means you may find all the information you need to decide whether to take specific action or not.
 Both primary research (fieldwork) and secondary research (desk research) can be utilised as an insurance policy against both apparent dangers on the road ahead.
 It also means that you can stand out by being brave in your choices.

 4. Strengthen your position

 Knowledge is power.
 Using market research to understand better how you measure up against your competitors means you can find out just where you are.
 Then, according to the results, you can change perception according.

 5. Uncover and identifies potential problems

-Understanding consumers’ reactions to a new product or service when you are still developing enlighten the development so it can be tweaked to match its intended market.
+Understanding consumers’ reactions to a new product or service when you are still developing enlighten the development to be tweaked to match its intended market.